cloudify-cosmo/docs.getcloudify.org/content/plugins/vsphere.md

     * `resource_pool_name` name of a resource pool.
 If you do not with to use a resource pool this must be set to 'Resources' as this is the base resource pool on vSphere.
     * `auto_placement` signifies whether to use vSphere's auto-placement instead of the plugin's.
 Must be true if you are using clusters. (false by default).

+**Runtime properties:**

+* `name` Name of the server on vsphere and in the OS
+* `ip` Management IP address of the server (as determined by finding the IP of whichever network is set as management)
+* `public_ip` External IP address of server (as determined by finding the IP of whichever network is set as external)
+* `vsphere_server_id` Internal ID of server on vsphere (e.g. vm-1234)
+* `networks` list of key-value details of attached networks
+    * `distributed` Whether or not this is a distributed network
+    * `name` The name of this network
+    * `mac` The MAC address of the NIC on this network
+    * `ip` The IP address assigned to the NIC on this network, or None if there is no IP

 ## cloudify.vsphere.nodes.WindowsServer